peiyaoli2/Lyrics/README.md

 # Topic Modeling on Lyrics

-This is the repository for CS410 course project - peiyaol2, pj2, xinyigu2

 This program runs on the command line and does topic modeling on the lyrics database given some specific query input.

 ## Getting started